HOKGroup/HOK-Revit-Addins/Project Monitor/src/HOK.MissionControl/README.md

 * HOK.MissionControl.FamilyPublish.dll - External Command for publishing Family information to Health Monitor part of Mission Control.
 * HOK.MissionControl.LinksManager.dll - External Command for managing links, imports and styles.

+###### Release 2018.0.0.12

+* Adds Styles to Health Report.
+That includes updates to Communicator tool to get styles graphics up on the dockable window, as well as new methods to collect and publish Styles info from the model.
+* Adds Status Reported tool.
+It's a small WPF utility window that pops up a 100 X 50 px message bubble in the bottom/right corner of the screen.
+It automatically dissapears after 5s.
+For now it's reporting status of the Styles getting posted to DB, but later it can be used for other purposes.
+* Adds ability to post styles Async from another thread.
+To do that we had to start a new thread, and to integrate Status Reporter there was an extension added to External Event Handler for Revit.
+* Fixed small bug in the Health Report data collection where it was getting the wrong data set for Model Stats.

+###### Release 2018.0.0.11

+* ?

 ###### Release 2018.0.0.10

 * Fixed a bug where central file path for health records and sheets was not getting published with lower case.
 That caused issues with it not getting properly recognized on server side.